viviandotdev/ObsidianVault/00 Atlas/+ Mailbox/Outbox.md

 	- [[success]], [[productivity]] and how to live a good life
 		- what to work on?
 		- how to work on it?
-	- the pathless path
+	- The Pathless Path
-	- the courage to be disliked
+	- The Courage to be Disliked
 		- Integral psychology
 		- spiral dynamics
 		- the 9 stages of ego development